eclipse/upm/docs/porting.md

 Porting arduino libraries to libmaa as UPM libraries is usually fairly easy.
 The issues typically come from misunderstanding of how a non real time OS deals with interupts and timers.
 It also highly depends on the sensor.
+A concrete example is explained in detail on @ref max31855

 ### Adding a new module to UPM